Microsoft EA vs. CSP:

 What are the compliance and reporting differences?

 EA requires annual true-ups to report and pay for additional licenses used during the year.
-CSP reporting is more straightforward, tracking usage and billing monthly or annually through the partner.
+CSP reporting is more straightforward.
+It tracks usage and bills monthly or annually through the partner.

 How does license management differ between EA and CSP?

 EA requires centralized license management, which often involves more administrative overhead.
-CSP licenses are managed by the partner, reducing the organization’s administrative burden.
+The partner manages CSP licenses, reducing the organization’s administrative burden.

 Which model is more suitable for small to medium-sized businesses?